Huge News For 90s Kids: Tamagotchis Are Back In 2017

 – ComicBook NOW! (@ComicBookNOW) April 12, 2017

-Nearly a year after the release of the latest tech gaming craze – Pokémon GO – the Japan toy maker is probably hoping to once again take over the world with the 2017 re-release of the Tamagotchi.
+Nearly a year after the release of the latest tech gaming craze – Pokemon GO – the toymaker is probably hoping to once again take over the world with the 2017 re-release of the Tamagotchi.

-But it’s bad news for all the kids and adults living outside of Japan, as the re-release of Tamagotchis is only being happening in Japan and there’s no telling if Bandai is planning to release the egg-shaped virtual pet gadget in other countries.
+But it’s bad news for all the kids and adults living outside of Japan, as the re-release of Tamagotchis is only happening in Japan.
+There’s no telling if Bandai is planning to release the egg-shaped virtual pet gadget in other countries.

 However, there’s still a way to buy a Tamagotchi for people outside Japan, as the handheld nostalgia-inducing toy is currently available to buy on Amazon Japan for 2,000 yen, which is equivalent to a little more than $18.